Title: Associate Professor

 2009 "'Polio Pics' and 'The Doctor from Toronto': The Use of Vaccination Contemporary Legends by the Public and the Medical Community."
 American Folklore Society, Boise, Idaho.

-2009 "Folk Medicine" for Women's Encyclopaedia, Locke, Liz, Theresa A. Vaughan, and Pauline Greenhill, eds.
+2009 "Folk Medicine" for Women's Encyclopedia, Locke, Liz, Theresa A. Vaughan, and Pauline Greenhill, eds.
 Encyclopedia of Women's Folklore and Folklife.
 Westport, CT: Greenwood Press, 220-222.

-2009 "Vampire" for Women's Encyclopaedia, Locke, Liz, Theresa A. Vaughan, and Pauline Greenhill, eds.
+2009 "Vampire" for Women's Encyclopedia, Locke, Liz, Theresa A. Vaughan, and Pauline Greenhill, eds.
 Encyclopedia of Women's Folklore and Folklife.
 Westport, CT: Greenwood Press, 673-675.

-2009 "Bellydance" for Women's Encyclopaedia, Locke, Liz, Theresa A. Vaughan, and Pauline Greenhill, eds.
+2009 "Bellydance" for Women's Encyclopedia, Locke, Liz, Theresa A. Vaughan, and Pauline Greenhill, eds.
 Encyclopedia of Women's Folklore and Folklife.
 Westport, CT: Greenwood Press, 46-48.

 2008 A Shot in the Dark: Lay Perception of Inoculations and Anti-Vaccination Discourse, November 30, 2008.
 Canadian Immunization Conference.
 Toronto, Ontario.